 Most doctors start further training immediately after the Foundation Programme, choosing to specialise in either general practice or a specialty.
 The number of years spent in training varies: approximately three years for GP training and around five to seven years for specialties.

 Many of the specialty programmes are initially broad-based, but as training progresses, doctors can specialise in a particular area, such as cardiology.
-For more information on the range of specialties available, see Health Careers.
+For more information on the range of specialties available, see NHS Health Careers.

 Successful completion of this training leads to the award of a Certificate of Completion of Training (CCT).
 Doctors are then eligible for entry to the specialist/GP register and can apply for a senior medical appointment.